 Objective.
-Protect and enhance private and public forest lands (Arcata Community and Jacoby Creek Forest Tracts) to maintain the resiliency and integrity of the ecosystem while providing timber production, recreation, and habitat values, and opportunities for education and research.
+Protect and enhance private and public forest lands (Community and Jacoby Creek) to maintain the integrity of the ecosystem while providing timber production, recreation, and habitat values.

-RC-6a Management of Arcata Community Forest (Not applicable in Coastal Zone).
+RC-6a Management of Arcata Community Forest.
 The City's forest management plan includes the following policies:

-- 1. Recreation and aesthetics resource management - The community forest will emphasize dispersed, day-use opportunities.
-Recreational use shall not be allowed to impact other resources such as fish, wildlife, or watershed. - 2.
-Timber resource management - To ensure the sustainable and long-term production of forest products, the rate of harvesting must not exceed the rate of production.
+1. Recreation and aesthetics resource management - The community forest will emphasize dispersed, day-use opportunities.
+Recreational use shall not be allowed to impact other resources such as fish, wildlife, or watershed.
+2. Timber resource management - To ensure the sustainable and long-term production of forest products, the rate of harvesting must not exceed the rate of production.
 Long-term productivity refers to the continuing ability of the forest to produce timber while retaining the associated values of watershed, wildlife, soils, recreation and aesthetics.
-This is dependent upon the use of management practices that do not allow for the deterioration or impairment of soil productivity ~~or the alteration of the natural landscape beyond its ability to recover~~.
+This is dependent upon the use of management practices that do not allow for the deterioration or impairment of soil productivity or the alteration of the natural landscape beyond its ability to recover.
 For planning purposes, long term means that exceeding fifty years.
 3. Watershed resource management - Water quality, soil, riparian, and aquatic biological productivity shall be maintained and enhanced through the application of City forest management standards and the implementation of watershed improvement projects.

 4. Wildlife resource management - Wildlife habitat is managed to promote species diversity and to ensure that populations of indigenous species are maintained.
 This can best be achieved through the maintenance and enhancement of habitat values.
 Habitat values which lead to species diversity include the following elements: breeding, foraging, watering, rearing, hiding and thermal cover.
-5. Vegetation and botanical resources - Maintain the native ~~component~~biodiversity of species found in ~~at the~~ redwood forest habitat, both by controlling exotics and managing for a species mix that would ~~be found~~ naturally occur in ~~at the~~ redwood forest habitat.
+5. Vegetation and botanical resources - Maintain the native component of species found in the redwood forest, both by controlling exotics and managing for a species mix that would be found naturally in the redwood forest.

-RC-6b Management of Jacoby Creek Forest ~~(Not applicable in Coastal Zone)~~.
+RC-6b Management of Jacoby Creek Forest.
 The management policies for the Jacoby Creek Forest are the same as those for the Arcata Community Forest, listed above, except that the Jacoby Creek Forest is not open to recreational use.

-RC-6c Allocation of forest fund revenues ~~(Not applicable in Coastal Zone)~~. ~~At least twenty percent of net forest fund revenues, derived from timber cutting, harvest and carbon projects shall be deposited into a special revenue account within the City to be utilized for forest management purposes.
-Excess net forest fund revenues, when available, may be~~ shall be directed towards park acquisition, maintenance, and development.
+RC-6c Allocation of forest fund revenues.
+At least twenty percent of net forest fund revenues, derived from timber cutting, shall be directed towards park acquisition, maintenance, and development.
 This can include acquisition of stream corridors, and riparian and greenbelt areas.
 These areas contribute to the diversity of parks and, in the case of linear parks along stream corridors, provide passive recreation areas compatible with the environment.
 The acquisition of open space shall be emphasized as an appropriate use for the remaining revenues.

-RC-6d Management practices for private timberlands ~~(Not applicable in Coastal Zone)~~.
+RC-6d Management practices for private timberlands.
 The management of private timberlands shall be encouraged to use current principles of sustainable forestry for all aspects of forest use and function: recreation; timber production; biodiversity; air and water quality; and carbon storage.
 Timber owners are encouraged to apply for conservation easements, certified forestry, or compensation for carbon storage.

-RC-6e Timber harvest plans ~~(Not applicable in Coastal Zone)~~.
+RC-6e Timber harvest plans.
 The City, in cooperation with California Department of Forestry, shall request review of all Timber Harvest Plans (THP) within the Planning Area.
 The City shall review THPs for measures that protect water quality, control erosion and flooding, and preserve the City viewshed.
 The city shall recommend that THPs which do not include these measures not be approved.

-RC-6f Urban conversions (~~Not applicable in Coastal Zone~~).
-The sustainable management of timber resources, and related uses, shall be encouraged, so that the long-term economic return from productive timber production will provide sufficient incentives to prevent urban conversions.
+RC-6f Urban conversions.
+The sustainable management of timber resources, and related uses, shall be encouraged, so that the long term economic return from productive timber production will provide sufficient incentives to prevent urban conversions.
 Urban conversions are discouraged within the Urban Services Boundary.